openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func tryLock(): Bool
 ```

 Function: Attempts to acquire the write lock.
-This method does not follow fair mode when acquiring the read lock.
+This method does not follow fair mode when acquiring the write lock.

 Return Value: